 Mark Hudson – Entrepreneur and Trustee of Footprints Project, the Two Walters Charitable Trust and Rainbow Development in Africa

 “I want an organisation that represents me, that listens to me.
 Living in London it is essential to have an organisation like Respeito as a starting point to lead in this work and to support women in our community”.
 AR

-Domestic violence consistently has been identified in all the research carried out as an issue for the Portuguese speaking community.
-Due to language barriers and the stigma attached to domestic violence many people experiencing it do not get the information and support they need, perpetuating the cycle of abuse.
-After months of consultation with community leaders and survivors of domestic abuse we were moved to act and formed Respeito.
-We aim to break the barriers and fill the gap in the provision of targeted domestic abuse services.
+Domestic abuse consistently has been identified in all the research carried out as an issue for the Portuguese speaking community.
+Due to language barriers and the stigma attached to domestic abuse many people experiencing it do not get the information and support they need, perpetuating the cycle of abuse.
+After months of consultation with community leaders and survivors of domestic abuse, we were moved to act and formed Respeito.
+We aim to break the barriers and fill the gap in the provision of targeted services.

 Where we operate

 - Partner organisations